cvvergara/vrprouting/doc/general/or_tools-category.rst

 - Scheduling
 - Bin Packing

-Currently only Bin Packing problems can be solved with OR-Tools in vrpRouting.
+Currently only Bin Packing problems can be solved with OR-Tools in pgORpy.

 Terminologies
 ...............................................................................